ThomasQuinnKelly/bip-reference-person/local-dev/swa/README.md

-# What is this for?
+# SwA Preparation Script
 VA OIS Software Assurance (SwA) performs reviews for design and code reviews, and quality reviews.
 For code reviews, SwA is interested in reviewing **release** versions of the software.
+For background and technical details, see [Software Assurance and Fortify](../../docs/fortify-and-swa.md).

 This README and related `swa-prep.sh` script are specific to the SwA process described under the _Secure Code Review > How do I register applications, request secure code review tools and validations?_ section on the [SwA FAQ page](https://wiki.mobilehealth.va.gov/display/OISSWA/Frequently+Asked+Questions).

-Some targeted URLs to instructions for the SwA submission requirements and process:
+Some SwA website pages with instructions for the SwA submission requirements and process:
 * [Document Library (PDFs, etc)](https://wiki.mobilehealth.va.gov/display/OISSWA/Public+Document+Library)
 * [Application Registration](https://wiki.mobilehealth.va.gov/display/OISSWA/How+to+open+an+NSD+ticket+to+register+a+VA+application)
 * [Code Review Submission](https://wiki.mobilehealth.va.gov/pages/viewpage.action?pageId=26774489)